Multi-particle localization for weakly interacting Anderson tight-binding models: Introduction

-Let us come back again and stress that the actual believe from physical experiences is that the complete Anderson localization occurs in two dimension in the same way as the one-dimensional case.
-In two dimension, the physics of the system is more richer and the multi-scale analysis bounds might be less stronger than exponential as for one-dimensional systems.
+Note that, there is no proof of the complete localization in higher dimension instead of the strong disorder regime.
+In fact, localization is only proved at extreme energies.
+In one dimension Carmona et al. \cites{CL90,CKM87} in the discrete case and Damanik et al. \cite{DSS02} in the continuum proved strong forms of the Wegner and the multi-scale analysis estimates for the single-particle Anderson-Bernoulli models.

-In one dimension Carmona et al. \cites{CL90,CKM87} in the discrete case and Damanik et al. \cite{DSS02} in the continuum proved strong forms of Wegner and multi-scale analysis estimates for the single-particle Anderson-Bernoulli model.
+We substantially modified in this text, the multi-particle multi-scale analysis of \cite{CS09b} on the one hand and \cite{E12} on the other hand.
+Indeed, in the first paper, i.e., \cite{CS09b}, the authors used the fact that the disorder amplitude goes to infinity in the case of strong disorder and in the second paper, i.e., \cite{E12}, the multi-particle multi-scale analysis is done for energies in an unbounded interval of the form $(-\infty;E^*]$ for some constant $E^*>0$.
+In the present work, only compact intervals are of interest because we use the complete localization results from single-particle models.

-The derivation of the spectral localization from the multi-scale analysis results is then obtained using the scheme proposed in \cites{E11,E12} which idea goes back to Fr\"ohlich et al. \cite{FMSS85} and Dreifus and Klein \cite{DK89}.
-While for the proof dynamical localization we refer again to the paper \cite{E12}.
+The derivation of the spectral localization from the multi-scale analysis results is then obtained using the scheme proposed in \cites{E11,E12} which idea goes back to Fr\"ohlich et al. \cite{FMSS85} and von Dreifus and Klein \cite{DK89}.
+While for the proof of the strong dynamical localization we refer again to the paper \cite{E12}.
 We recall that dynamical localization with methods relying on the multi-scale analysis was initially obtained by Germinet and De Bi\`evre \cite{GB98}, Damanik and Stollmann \cites{DS01,St01} and Germinet and Klein \cite{GK01}.

-In one dimension, our main results for arbitrary disorder and for sufficient weakly interacting sytems are Theorem \ref{thm:exp.loc} (Anderson localization) and Theorem \ref{thm:dynamical.loc} (strong dynamical localization).
+In one dimension, our main results for an arbitrary amplitude of the disorder and for sufficient weakly interacting systems are Theorem \ref{thm:exp.loc} (Anderson localization) and Theorem \ref{thm:dynamical.loc} (strong dynamical localization).

-In Section~\ref{sec:model.assumptions} we describe our multi-particle models, the assumptions and the statement of the results.
-Section \ref{sec:Weg.CT} is devoted to the Wegner and the Combes-Thomas estimates.
-We establish in Section \ref{sec:stab.MSA.weak} the initial scale length estimate for the one-dimensional multi-particle system with weak interaction.
-In Section \ref{sec:MSA.induction}, we develop the one-dimensional multi-particle multi-scale induction step in the lattice at fixed energy.
-We then deduce the variable energy MSA bounds in Section \ref{sec:VE.MSA.weak.interaction}.
-A proof of the main results based on the multi-particle multi-scale analysis bounds are given in Sections \ref{sec:exp.loc} and \ref{sec:dynamical.loc}.
+In Section~\ref{sec:model.assumptions} we describe our multi-particle model and the main assumptions.
+Section~\ref{sec:main.results} is devoted to the statement of the results.
+We establish in Section \ref{sec:initial.MSA} the initial scale length estimate for the one-dimensional multi-particle system with weak interaction.
+In Section \ref{sec:MSA.induction}, we develop the one-dimensional variable energy multi-particle multi-scale induction step on the lattice.
+The proofs of the main results based on the multi-particle multi-scale analysis bounds can be found in the paper \cite{E12} Section 5.